sinbei/RaspPiStatusReport/README.md

 -Ruby(1.9.3)

-(I've only checked this script in 1.9.3, but it may work in 1.8.7)
+(I've checked this script only in 1.9.3, but it may work in 1.8.7)

 -RubyGems and its package "mail","tlsmail"

-* I've just checked this script only on Arch Linux ARM.
+* I've checked this script only on Arch Linux ARM.

 ## HOW TO USE